 - Sponsored a bill prohibiting the use of neck restraints, such as chokeholds, by law enforcement.

 - Launched an initiative to clarify the process of applying, to create a network of mentors and champions for the applicants, and to inform our legislators about the importance of diversity and inclusiveness

-- Successfully sponsored the Dress Code Equity Act, the first bill in the nation to codify protections in school dress codes against religious and ethnic discrimination to combat school pushout for Black girls
+- Passed the Dress Code Equity Act, the first bill in the nation to codify protections in school dress codes against religious and ethnic discrimination to combat school pushout for Black girls

 - Supported efforts for discipline issues to be managed in school versus in the courtroom

-- Passed a bill to assess the feasibility of medicaid reimbursement for doula care — an effective practice to combat the alarmingly high Black maternal mortality rates — to expand access by women of color to culturally competent care
+- Passed a bill to assess the feasibility of Medicaid reimbursement for doula care to expand access by women of color to culturally competent care.

 I have fought to make our Commonwealth a place for all Virginians and will continue, without ceasing, to end racial injustice.